ycui1984/eos/README.md

 3.4 make install

-3.5 go to code/disk\_sched/cilk-5.4.6/examples
+3.5 cd code/disk\_sched/cilk-5.4.6/examples

-3.6 run bash clean.sh on system without modification, clean system
+3.6 run ``bash clean.sh`` on system without modification, clean system

-3.7 run bash batch.sh on system with CPU scheduling patch, you can compare the performance difference.
+3.7 run ``bash batch.sh`` on system with CPU scheduling patch, you can compare the performance difference.
 Basically, on clean system, it needs more than 4 mins to finish , on system with our modifications, it needs about 40 seconds to complete